ga-adi/Notifications-HW/README.md

 If you are on a team of two, you are expected to create **6** of the notifications.
 If you are on a team of three, you are expected to create all **9** notifications.

-You will be given starter code, 9 buttons that have no logic connected to them.
+You will have to create an activity with 9 buttons.
 In the end, clicking on each botton will show a new notification.

 <img src="screenshots/notification1.jpg" width="400px" />
 <img src="screenshots/notification2.jpg" width="400px" />